amr-m-abdelgawad/TreeCode/README.md

 ```

 ## Examples
-The repository includes several examples demonstrating how to use the treecode library.
+The repository includes several examples demonstrating how to use the TreeCode library.
 You can find them in the `examples` directory.
 To build and run the examples, use the following commands:
 ```bash
 cmake -B build -DBUILD_EXAMPLES=ON cmake --build build --config Release